astropy/astroquery/docs/cadc/cadc.rst

-If the cutout urls from a complicated query are needed, the result table can be passed into the `get_image_list` function along with the cutout coordinates and radius.
+If the cutout urls from a complicated query are needed, the result table can be passed into the function, along with the cutout coordinates and radius.

 .. code-block:: python

   >>> from astroquery.cadc import Cadc